 Even if it’s just a few dividers in your drawers or a few shelves in your airing cupboard, an organized storage system can help you stay on top of things and feel more in charge of your house. “

-Use a variety of textures.
+7. Use a variety of textures

 Color and design are important, but so is texture.
 Flat design is the worst of all worlds.
-Texture is an essential part of any interior design since it stimulates our senses of sight and touch.
+The texture is an essential part of any interior design since it stimulates our senses of sight and touch.
 Use varied textures, such as natural linens and soft velvets, or sturdy leathers and dense wools, to create an interesting look for your home.

 With a variety of techniques to integrate texture, you can completely modify the look and feel of a room.
 A polished floor with a tasseled rug on top, sumptuous velvet curtains or light voile drapes, or even textured wallpaper or artwork can all assist to make the area appear multi-layered.